 I don't want anyone to go nuts and clean their entire house with chlorine bleach every day.
 Lysol® wipes, Clorox® wipes, and Seventh Generation cleaning products are fine to use for routine cleaning.
 I have done my own experiments which showed that regular 3% hydrogen peroxide does a great job killing bacteria.
 I personally do my daily cleaning of countertops, sinks, and toilets with regular 3% hydrogen peroxide.
-However, I suggest keeping the Clorox Hydrogen Peroxide wipes or spray, bleach, and Lysol Disinfectant Spray on hand in case someone comes down with norovirus.
+However, I suggest keeping the Clorox Hydrogen Peroxide wipes or spray, and bleach on hand in case someone comes down with a stomach bug.
 Also, please remember that the one of the best cleaning products is time.
 Give the viruses a chance to die on their own.
 Don't have company, especially children, until your family has been well for 2-3 weeks after the stomach flu.

 Please remember that I am not a medical doctor and this is not to be taken as medical advice.